-A selection of scripts from my comics, which you may find useful.
-Dates refer to when the script was written, not publication.
+A selection of scripts from my graphic novels and comics, which you may find useful.
+Dates refer to when the script was written; publication year may differ.
+Artists: click here.

 Act I of the script for my Shakespearean graphic novel JULIUS.
 This script shows my original script format (JULIUS was written entirely in Final Draft, before I switched to Scrivener), and is a good example of how I direct an artist I've never worked with before.

 By comparison, this script for issue #9 of WASTELAND shows a later format (much the same, but with some tweaks) though the style is looser and more casual — by the time this was written, Christopher Mitten and I had been working together for almost a year.

 This format for SHADOWLAND: BLOOD ON THE STREETS is barely changed again, despite my having switched from FD to Scrivener in 2007.
 This script was another case of working with a new artist, so some of the direction is quite formal and detailed.

 The debut issue of UMBRAL.
 Another format tweak, though still clearly recognisable.
 But in terms of style, this script is extremely informal by my standards — by this time, Christopher Mitten and I had already made around 700 pages of comics together.
 See the writer's notes for this issue on tumblr.

 Scrivener features a built-in Comic Script format which I designed in conjunction with the application's author, based on my own screenplay-like method.
 Click here for articles showing how I use it.

 Final Draft now includes some graphic novel templates with the application, but in my opinion they are rather poor and old-fashioned.
 I continue to use my own.